Sir Winston Churchill

 As well as their eldest children starting their life as adults, the end of this album features cuttings and photographs relating to the deaths of Charles’ parents – George Otto and Lady Caroline Trevelyan.
 This marks the point in the family’s life where they left Cambo House – the home they had known since their marriage 25 years before, moving into Wallington Hall, and taking on the management of a large and neglected estate.

-The second instalment of digitized Trevelyan family albums is now available on Page Turners.
-A brief introduction to this resource and the Trevelyan albums was given in our launch post last month.
+The second instalment of digitized Trevelyan family albums is now available on our Digital Showcase.
 We’re happy to say that a further three albums have now gone live, along with contextual information which allows you to search for individuals, places, or learn more about the images.

 This group includes the first (although not the earliest) volume in the collection – Volume 1.
 Begun in 1894, when Mary Katharine Trevelyan [Molly] was 13 or 14 years old, it gives a valuable insight into her life before her marriage to Charles Philips Trevelyan.
 Born into the Bell family, wealthy industrialists in Middlesbrough, Molly’s father Sir Hugh Bell had joined the family firm, becoming director of the Bell Brothers’ steelworks in the town.
 Her mother, Florence Bell nee Olliffe was an author and playwright.
 Her family’s is perhaps most famously known for her half-sister Gertrude Bell, the archaeologist and diplomat.